karthikyerrakota/Generative-AI/README.md

 **AI Agents/**
 Contains materials and code pertaining to AI agent development.

+This also contains Notebook for creating an agent from scratch.

 In this repository, I utilized two frameworks: LangGraph and CrewAI to create simple agents.

 **LLM Finetuning/**
 Includes resources for fine-tuning Large Language Models (LLMs).